yueying-teng/Spr2016-Proj1-Grp3-Look_at_Income/README.md

 * Used linear regression to solidify inferences made from visual plots by confirming effects of race and sex on Income within the United States.
 * Assisted with bubble plot naming of jobs when using mouse hover Compiled report and prepared presentation.

+Yusen Wang contributed with the following:
+* Focused on finding how gender and age influence income within the United States.
+* Used polygon plot to compare males' and females' income.
+* Analysized skewness and tail of males' and females' income density distribution in a log scale.
+* Split people who have income records into different groups based on age.
+* Used polygon plot to analysize similarities and differences among all groups.
+* Drew boxplot to show income of every age to prove previous findings.